snoun/FCC/6. Crash Course in Props and State/crash-course/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-new clone, test, another one
+new clone, test, another one, 2nd one